 - Address some typical motivation and alignment issues by running the program that will explain strategy to your employees and involve them in the strategy execution.

 Ideally, each of these objectives should be supported by the appropriate leading and lagging indicators.
-Let’s discuss some typical examples of such measures.

-Example of measures for employee capabilities
+An example of measures for employee capabilities

 To measure this objective we can use: